uninvisible/oracle-cloud-billing-check/README.md

 # Oracle Cloud Billing Checker

 This project monitors Oracle Cloud billing usage to ensure it remains within Always Free limits and sends alerts to a Telegram chat if the cost exceeds 0.
-It runs inside a Docker container with a cron job executing the script every minute.
+It runs inside a Docker container with a cron job executing the script every hour.

 ## Setup Instructions